By Michael Stephenson

 Accuracy is very good for the segment.
 As with any pocket semi-auto like this, the thin width of the grip lends itself to the gun pivoting left and right in rapid fire situations.
 Or, if you have large hands like me, you’ll have to do some readjustment with every shot.
 This, along with reduced capacity, are the two trade-offs you face with a gun like the XD-S 9.

-The best groups I managed with the XD-S 9mm were with 135gr Hornady Critical Duty ammo.
-With the exception of one flyer that was completely my fault, I managed a 0.8” seven shot group at 15 feet.
+The best groups I managed with the XD-S 9mm were with 135-grain Hornady Critical Duty ammo.
+With the exception of one flyer that was completely my fault, I managed a 0.8-inch seven-shot group at 15 feet.
 Please don’t ask me to repeat that group.
-HSTs and GDHPs typically got between 1.25 and 1.5 inches with the gun seeming to prefer 147gr HSTs.
-Barnes TAC-XPD came in last place with an almost 3 inch spread, even though it was the softest shooting SD ammo I fired.
+HSTs and GDHPs typically got between 1.25 and 1.5 inches with the gun seeming to prefer 147-grain HSTs.
+Barnes TAC-XPD came in last place with an almost 3-inch spread, even though it was the softest shooting SD ammo I fired.
 That might have been due to the bullet traveling too fast to actually stabilize from such a short barrel or the excessive amounts of unburnt powder in the barrel when I cleaned it shortly thereafter.

 Springfield Armory XD-S 3.3″ 9mm